SbnAmd/TaskTimePrediction/readme.md

   Six performance events are currently used to predict and evaluate execution time precision.
 Events are enabled, read, and disabled in groups for efficiency.
 - **Benchmark Integration:**
   The MiBench benchmark suite is integrated (some benchmarks remain due to legacy issues).
+- **🔴 Because preemption is not working according to threads priority with SCHED_FIFO, this project is not going to work.
+Works must be done to fix this.**

 ## Future Work